-- 1 Choose Tools > Recording Options and select the WAP Toolkit (or i-mode VoiceXML Toolkit) node. - 2 Select one of the following options in the Toolkit Location section: - ➤ Use default WAP (i-mode or VoiceXML) Toolkit: Instructs VuGen to use the default toolkit on the recording computer (currently disabled). - ➤ Manually launch a WAP (i-mode or VoiceXML) Toolkit: Instructs VuGen not to launch a toolkit when you start recording.
-You must manually launch a WAP toolkit after you start the recording session. - ➤ Use supported WAP (i-mode or VoiceXML) Toolkits: Instructs VuGen to use a specific toolkit installed on the machine.
+- 1 Choose Tools > Recording Options and select the i-mode Toolkit node. - 2 Select one of the following options in the Toolkit Location section: - ➤ Use default i-mode Toolkit: Instructs VuGen to use the default toolkit on the recording computer (currently disabled). - ➤ Manually launch a i-mode Toolkit: Instructs VuGen not to launch a toolkit when you start recording.
+You must manually launch a WAP toolkit after you start the recording session. - ➤ Use supported i-mode Toolkits: Instructs VuGen to use a specific toolkit installed on the machine.
 Select one of the available toolkits listed in the dialog box.